OzmundSedler/100-Days-Of-ML-Code/README.md

 I left my current job as python backend developer to fully commit myself to ML and DS.
 I am planning to study and repeat evrth in 2-3 monthes and then find a job.

-# Week 1 (January 2 - 5)
+# Week 1 (January 2 - 5) - 15 hours

 **Theory** :

-Started IBM Advanced DS specialization on Coursera.
-Planning to complete it in this month.
-Also will be repeating theory by working with Open Data Science coursу notebooks and Kaggle learn courses.
+Completed irst course of IBM Advanced DS specialization on Coursera - Fundamentals of Scalable Data Science.
+Learned about Apache Spark architewcture and parallel processing principles.
+Apache parquet.
+ApacheSparksSQL, dataframes.
+Cloudant.

 **Practice** :

+Completed all assignments andtests of course.
+Also finished kaggle SQL course.

 **Other** :

+Read A LOT about jobs, necessary skills, and sorted best interview and portfolio advices.